What Is a Deductible In Car Insurance

 You may be wondering what a deductible is in auto insurance.
 If you are, you’re certainly not alone.

-With so many different auto insurance terms and concepts to wrap our heads around, many of us find it very easy to get overwhelmed.
+With so many different insurance terms and concepts to wrap our heads around, many of us find it very easy to get overwhelmed.

 This includes:

-• What is an auto insurance deductible?
+- What is an insurance deductible.

-Firstly, What Is an Auto Insurance Deductible?
+What Is an Auto Insurance Deductible?

 When you submit a claim for an insured loss, a deductible is the amount that you will need to pay out-of-pocket before your car insurance company will pay for the cost to repair your vehicle.